cdxcore.subdir#

 Datetimedatetime.datetime

 A single datetime if file is a string, otherwise a list of datetime’s.
-Returns None if an error occured.
+Returns None if an error occurred.

 get_last_access_time(file, *, ext=None)[source]#